Knetic/govaluate/README.md

 	"response\\-time < 100"

 Backslashes can be used anywhere in an expression to escape the very next character.
-The only exception is string literals - backslashes inside a string literal are treated as part of the string.
 Square bracketed parameter names can be used instead of plain parameter names at any time.

 What operators and types does this support?